dotnet-websharper/mathjax/doc/mathrender.md

 # Rendering math with WebSharper

-Rendering math expressions in WebSharper works with [MathJax](https://www.mathjax.org/) JavaScript library.
+Rendering math expressions in WebSharper works with the [MathJax](https://www.mathjax.org/) JavaScript library.
 The documentation for MathJax extension can be found [here](./#docs/extensions/mathjax).

-MathJax, so WebSharper too allows you to use a variety of common math formatting systems but not only that, it supports more than one output formatting too.
+MathJax, so WebSharper too allows you to use a variety of common math formatting systems but not only that, it supports more than one output formatting systems.

 ## Supported input formats